REDitor/Project-Databases/README.txt

 EXTRA:
 	- Added 'dateOfBirth' property to dbo.student within the database using an SQL query.
 	- Updated 'studentID' for student 'Fehri Imen'
+    - Added Lines of code to lecturer panel for autoresizing the columns

 Report Assignment 2 (Variant B):
 ===========================================================================================================